-BUILDING COVERAGE- That area of a lot which is occupied by a building or structure but not including uncovered walkways, steps, patios or a parking lot or area or any similar improvements thereto.
+BUILDING COVERAGE -- That area of a lot which is occupied by a building or structure but not including uncovered walkways, steps, patios or a parking lot or area or any similar improvements thereto.

-BUILDING HEIGHT-- The vertical distance measured from the average elevation of the finished grade at the front of the building to the highest point of the roof.
+BUILDING HEIGHT-- The vertical distance measured from the average elevation of the finished grade at the front of the building to the mean height of the gable of the roof.
 Chimneys, spires, water towers, elevator penthouses, tanks and similar projections, other than signs, shall not be included in calculating "building height."